 If you’re interested in an internship at the CC Lab during the academic year or summer, please check our opportunities page, the Yale Student Employment website, or reach out to us at firstname.lastname@example.org

-Charlie Mayhew is a Junior at Yale College double-majoring in History and Physics.
+Charlie Mayhew is a rising senior at Yale College double-majoring in History and Physics.
 He was drawn to the CC Lab by its ambitious goals for containment and interdisciplinary, collaborative approach.
 His current project is assessing potential opportunities for methane recovery efforts at abandoned coal mines.
 Within Yale, he is a member of Benjamin Franklin College and the Viola Question, a campus improv group.
 In his spare time, he likes to cook, play piano, and go for long runs.
 Though born and raised in New York City, he loves the outdoors and hiking, in particular through the White Mountains and Adirondacks (where he is very slowly crossing off all 46 peaks).

-Emma Levin is sophomore at Yale College in Benjamin Franklin College.
+Emma Levin is rising junior at Yale College in Benjamin Franklin College.
 She is from Port Washington, New York.
 Emma is interested in studying climate science, applied math, and energy studies.
 Growing up in a coastal town taught her about the implications of climate change, including extreme weather and rising sea levels, and sparked her interest in climate science.
 At Yale, she is also a research assistant for the University’s Carbon Offset Program and a Hahn Scholar conducting research in the School of the Environment.
 Emma loves to take long walks in New Haven and prides herself on being a map enthusiast.